-The departure of Parag Agrawal creates three options for the state's Energy Facilities Siting Board (EFSB) and the proposed Burrillvile, R.I., fossil-fuel power plant.
+The departure of Parag Agrawal creates three options for the state's Energy Facility Siting Board (EFSB) and the proposed Burrillvile, R.I., fossil-fuel power plant.

 Agrawal replaced Kevin Flynn as the associate director of the Rhode Island Division of Statewide Planning on May 1, 2016.
 Agrawal previously served as planning director for the city of Bridgeport, Conn.
 He has not announced his next career move.